UnofficialJuliaMirror/PhantomJS.jl-15abb135-4bdc-5618-878f-10a5e80a0700/README.md

 to an image or a pdf (returned as a `Vector{UInt8}`).
 Type `? renderhtml` to see all the rendering options.

-example :
+example, converting an HMTL file to a pdf :
 ```
-# convert an HTML file to a pdf

 open(*html file path*) do io
   ret = renderhtml(io, format="pdf")
   open(io -> write(io, ret), *output file path*, "w")